Invariant measures concentrated on countable structures: Introduction

 \subsection{Outline of the paper}

 \ \\

 We begin, in Section~\ref{prelim}, by describing our setting and providing preliminaries.
 Throughout this paper we work in a countable language $L$.
 We first describe the infinitary language $\Lwow(L)$.
 In particular, we recall the notion of a \emph{Scott sentence}, a single infinitary sentence in $\Lwow(L)$ that describes a countable structure up to isomorphism (among countable structures).
-We then show how to extend a countable theory of $\Lwow(L)$ to one that is in essence equivalent, but consists entirely of certain infinitary $\Pi_2$ sentences, which we can think of as ``one-point'' extension axioms.
+We then define a certain kind of infinitary $\Pi_2$ sentence, which we call \emph{pithy $\Pi_2$}, and which can be thought of as a ``one-point'' extension axiom.
 We go on to describe the measure space $\Model$ and define the natural action of $\sym$ on $\Model$, called the \emph{logic action}.
-Using these notions, we explain what we mean by \emph{invariant measure} and what it means for a measure to be \emph{concentrated} on a set.
+Using these notions, we explain what is meant by an \emph{invariant measure} and what it means for a measure to be \emph{concentrated} on a set of structures.
 We then recall the group-theoretic notion of \emph{definable closure} and its connection to the model theory of $\Lwow(L)$.
+Next, for any given countable $L$-structure $\cM$, we describe its \emph{canonical language $L_\Mbar$} and \emph{canonical structure $\Mbar$}; the latter is essentially equivalent to $\cM$, but is characterized (among countable structures) by a theory $T_\Mbar$ consisting entirely of ``one-point'' extension axioms.
+We show that $\cM$ admits an invariant measure if and only if $\Mbar$ does, and that $\cM$ has trivial definable closure if and only if $\Mbar$ does.
 Finally, we review some basic conventions from probability theory.

-In Section~\ref{existence}, we prove the existence of invariant measures concentrated on an $L$-structure $\cM$ that has trivial definable closure, when $L$ is a \emph{relational} language.
-The invariant measures that we build come from sampling a continuum-sized structure, using a similar framework to that employed in \cite{MR2724668} for graphs.
+In Section~\ref{existence}, we prove the existence of an invariant measure concentrated on an $L$-structure $\cM$ that has trivial definable closure.
+We do so by constructing an invariant measure concentrated on its canonical structure $\Mbar$.

+The invariant measures that we build in Section~\ref{existence} each come from sampling a continuum-sized structure.
+Our method uses a similar framework to that employed by Petrov and Vershik in \cite{MR2724668} for graphs.
 The first-order theory of the Henson graph $\Henson$ is generated by a set of $\Pi_2$ axioms that characterize it up to isomorphism among countable graphs.
-In \cite{MR2724668}, Petrov and Vershik construct an invariant measure concentrated on $\Henson$ by building a continuum-sized structure that realizes a ``large'' set of witnesses for each of these axioms.
-In our generalization of their construction, we move to the setting of infinitary logic, in which we are able to provide analogous axioms associated with an arbitrary countable structure $\cM$.
-We accomplish this by taking a particular $\Pi_2$ theory $T$ that implies the Scott sentence of $\cM$.
-This theory $T$ has a single countable model (up to isomorphism), reducing our task to one of building a random countable structure that satisfies $T$ almost surely.
+Petrov and Vershik construct an invariant measure concentrated on $\Henson$ by building a continuum-sized structure that realizes a ``large'' set of witnesses for each of these axioms.